Perm Governorate: History

 On November 20 (December 1), 1780, Catherine the Great signed a decree establishing the Governorate of Perm consisting of the two oblasts – Perm and Yekaterinburg (roughly corresponding to the modern Perm Krai and Sverdlovsk Oblast of Russia), and the establishment of the provincial city of Perm.
 The first Governor-General of Perm and Tobolsk Governorate-General was appointed Lieutenant-General Yevgeny Petrovich Kashkin.
-In accordance with the decree of Emperor Paul I of December 12, 1796 "A new division of the state in the province", Perm and Tobolsk governorate-general was split into Perm and Tobolsk Governorates.
+In accordance with the decree of Emperor Paul I of December 12, 1796 "A new division of the state in the province", the joint Perm and Tobolsk Governorate-General was split into separate Perm and Tobolsk Governorates.
 On July 15, 1919, Yekaterinburg Governorate was separated from the Perm Governorate, consisting of 6 uyezds, located in the east, beyond the Urals.
 On November 4, 1920, Sarapulsky Uyezd of Vyatka Governorate was included in Perm Governorate.
 On November 3, 1923, Perm Governorate was abolished and its territory was included in the Ural Oblast with its center in Yekaterinburg.